 Section III.
-Specific Attestations Required on Export Certificate(s)
+Specific Attestations Required on Export Certificates

-Costa Rica's specific attestations/import requirements for products of plant origin are available online at the following link: http://www.sfe.go.cr/SitePages/ConsultasenLinea.aspx under "Consulta de Requisitos Fitosanitarios" (Phytosanitary Import Requirements).
-Specific attestations and requirements for animal origin products may be accessed at SENASA's website SENASA (Animal Health Service, for animal products).
-Requirements for specific products are available in Spanish at those sites.
-Products that have not been imported in the past may require the development of specific import requirements, including a risk analysis, a process that may take considerable time.
+Costa Rica's specific phytosanitary attestations and requirements for products of plant origin are available online under "Consulta de requisitos fitosanitarios para la importación" (content is only available in Spanish).
+Specific attestations and requirements for animal origin products are available online at the following website SENASA (Animal Health Service, for animal products).

+Products imported for the first time may require development of specific import requirements, including a risk analysis, which could take considerable time.

 Please note that, as indicated in the actual Costa Rican regulations, the requirements are subject to periodic revision and amendment and the valid attestation required is provided in the preliminary sanitary or phytosanitary import certificate upon submission of a permit request.
 The requirements may also change as a result of specific disease outbreaks in the country of origin.